 DAY 4: TANGIER – TETOUAN – CHEFCHAOUEN ( 2 hour drive).
 On our way to Chefchaouen, we can linger for a while in Tetouan and awe at the Mauresque heritage present in its patios and palaces.
 Erected on an ancient Roman site, Tetouan was completely destroyed during the 15th century by the Portuguese.
 The fall of the kingdom of Granada in southern Spain in 1492 marked the renaissance of Tetouan.
 More than its architecture, the cuisine, the music, the jewelry or the embroidery speak of their Andalusian origin.
 And where the Moresque heritage can be admired in all its glory is the Ethnographical museum.
 But perhaps you want to head straight to Chefchaouen so you can spend more time there.
 Still, you’d be a fool to miss the dramatic gorges of Oued Laou, connecting the Mediterranean beaches to the azure town.

-Quite likely the most charming village in Morocco can’t leave anyone indifferent.
+Quite likely the most instagramable village in Morocco can’t leave anyone indifferent.
 We could tell you that the kasbah built in the 15th century is worth a detour or that you should try to track down the still- working watermill or the district farnatchi oven, but Chefchaouen is about loosing yourselves in its streets without any precise goal.
+Isn’t that the definition of a flaneur ?
 Inside the ancient gated medina nearly every building is painted an arresting shade of cerulean or azure, the sky blues juxtaposed with white trim and terra-cotta rooftops.
 Twisting cobblestone paths lead up and up, around the ocher-colored casbah to a landscape of green hills and mountaintops, uninterrupted sky extending beyond.
 Great trekking opportunities are also present in the nearby Rif Mountains, for a few hours or a whole day, along the river and up to the waterfalls, or further on, to the Bridge of God.
 Dinner and accommodation in Chefchaouen.